Employer Orientation Programme (EOP) & SIP Singapore 2026: The Complete First-Time Employer Guide

 - Work Permit card issued.

-Reviewed by Wendy Tan — Upwill Employment Pte Ltd, MOM EA Licence 24C2628.
-Wendy has guided over a thousand Singapore households through their first MDW Work Permit application.
+Reviewed by Yvonne, Upwill Employment Services, MOM EA Licence 24C2628.
+Yvonne has guided over a thousand Singapore households through their first MDW Work Permit application.
 Last reviewed 20 May 2026.